Skip to content

 Regulated industry, deep workflowPair, do not soloPair with the JV; you bring implementation

-If you have any kind of fixed-price track record and a Claude-native stack, the decision tree is shorter than it feels.
+If you have any kind of scoped-delivery track record and a Claude-native stack, the decision tree is shorter than it feels.
 You compete in everything below mid-market and you ride alongside in everything above it. webvise is taking on a small number of AI consulting and AI automation engagements this quarter under exactly that read.

 What to do this quarter if you run a small AI-native shop